Puppet-Finland/puppet-puppetmaster_common/README.md

         --run-as root \
         -t <public-ip-of-agent-node>

+When ensure_puppet is set to 'stopped' Puppet agent will run in --noop mode, making the process "perfectly safe".

-You need to have Bolt, SSH, sudo, etc. properly configured for the plan to work.
+You need to have Bolt, SSH, sudo, etc. properly configured for this plan to work.